Trajectory based models. Evaluation of minmax pricing bounds: General framework

+As suggested above, the non-anticipative condition is slightly different to Definition 2 in \cite{deganoI}; the new condition is more general and it is useful in the setting of the present work.
+If ${\bf S}=\{(S_i,W_i, m) \}_{i\ge 0}$ and ${\bf S}'=\{(S'_i,W'_i, m') \}_{i\ge 0}$, we could alter the condition to $i < \min\{N_H({\bf S}),N_H({\bf S}') \}$ to $i < \min\{m,m'\}$.
+The condition using $N_H$ is more general and it incorporates investors' information.
+For each strategy the investor chooses a stage to liquidate the portfolio with respect to the trajectory ${\bf S}$ taking into account the information of the market or merely his intuition.
+This selection could be different for a trajectory ${\bf S}$ which is equal to ${\bf S}'$.
+As a special case, in Section \ref{dynamicMinimaxBounds}, we will impose $N_H({\se})=m$ for all $H \in \He$.

-A trajectory based discrete market (or trajectory market for short) is defined by $\Me = \Se \times \He$ where elements $H \in \mathcal{H}$ are non-anticipative and self-financing at each $S \in \mathcal{S}$.
-Moreover, for each $ H \in \He$ there exist an integer $N = N_H(S)$ satisfying $H_{k}(S) = H_{N}(S)=0$ for all $k \geq N=N_H(S)$ (this fact will be referred to as $H$ being liquidated at $N_H$).
-The zero portfolio is assumed to belong to $\He$.
-We introduce a more general setting that allows for other sources of uncertainty in Section \ref{otherSourcseOfUncertainty}.
+A trajectory based discrete market (or trajectory market for short) is defined by $\Me = \Swe \times \He$ where elements $H \in \mathcal{H}$ are admissible, non-anticipative and self-financing at each $\se \in \Swe$.
+The models are discrete in the sense that we index potential portfolio rebalances by integer numbers.
+Otherwise, stock charts and investment amounts can take values in general subsets of the real numbers and time can flow continuously.
+The zero portfolio is assumed to belong to $\He$ and we take $N_0=0$.

+As indicated, some of the above definitions involve minor modifications from material in \cite{deganoI} but most algebraic manipulations in that reference only involve the first coordinate $S_i$ (in the triples $(S_i,W_i,m)$).
+This remark can be used to show that the results we will rely upon from \cite{deganoI} are valid in the setting of the current paper.

-The following notion will be needed in several instances later in the paper.
+The following notion of discrete bounded market will be needed in several instances later in the paper.